How to Touch Up and Repair Damaged Wood Kitchen Cabinets

-- Apply the touch-up liquid with light, even strokes, using your fingertip to blend.
+- Apply the touch-up liquid on the scratched kitchen cabinet with light, even strokes, using your fingertip to blend.

-- Allow to dry 1-2 minutes; if desired, spray with Clear Coat (available from your local KraftMaid retailer), or any commercially available clear polyurethane spray.
-We recommend a semi-gloss (35-40 sheen).
+- Allow to dry 1-2 minutes; if desired, spray with clear coat paint (available from your local KraftMaid retailer), or any commercially available clear polyurethane spray.
+We recommend a semi-gloss option (35-40 sheen).

 - Evaluate the damaged area – is it repairable?
-How much touch-up will be required?
+How much touch-up will be required to fix the cabinet finish?
 Is professional help required?
-Proceed only if confident of skill level.
+Proceed only if confident of your skill level.

-- Apply the fill with an even back-and-forth motion to completely fill in the damaged area.
+- Apply the fill with an even back-and-forth motion to completely cover the damaged area.
 (Hint: For easier application, you may soften the fill stick by carefully heating the end over a small flame.)

 - Gently remove excess fill with a straightedge and dry cloth.

-- If desired, spray with Clear Coat or clear, semi-gloss (35-40 sheen) polyurethane to seal.
+- If desired, spray with clear coat paint or clear, semi-gloss (35-40 sheen) polyurethane to seal.

 - If required, apply a grain pattern with a thin permanent marker to match the rest of the area.

-- If desired, spray with Clear Coat or semi-gloss (35-40 sheen) polyurethane; allow to dry.
+- If desired, spray with clear coat paint or semi-gloss (35-40 sheen) polyurethane; allow to dry.